WolfCop: Production

 Filming began in October 2013 in Regina, Saskatchewan, and surrounding area.
 It is Dean's second feature having previously shot 13 Eerie in the same location.
-The film is set to rely on "retro-style" practical effects instead of computer-generated imagery.
+WolfCop relied on "retro-style" practical effects instead of computer-generated imagery.

 Soundtrack

 The soundtrack was composed by Saskatoon, Saskatchewan instrumental band Shooting Guns and Toby Bond, who joined the band shortly after.
 The band composed 76 minutes of original material for the score and released the WolfCop Original Soundtrack on vinyl and limited-release cassette through One Way Static in September 2014.
 The soundtrack was also released digitally in Sept 2014 through RidingEasy Records.